 The tragedy of experiencing all-or-nothing thinking is that it creates a prison in your mind.
 Where you want to move forward, but the unpredictability of the shades of grey keeps the prison in place.
 Leaning into the shades of grey does not happen by ignoring your discomfort but by understanding it and paying attention to it.
 By being gentle and honest with yourself, can you move closer to the grey?
 By exploring the thoughts that have created the black-or-white or the all-or-nothing thinking.
 How does this keep you stuck in a place of uncomfortable familiarity?
-What attracts you to these thoughts, what repels you from the grey and what are the stories that you are telling yourself?
+What attracts you to these thoughts, what repels you from the grey, and what are you telling yourself?

 The dangers of all-or-nothing thinking

 When you try to do anything that requires effort or change, black-or-white or all-or-nothing thinking will derail your efforts faster than almost anything else.
 One minute you feel like you are on fire and ready to do this, and then the next moment, something happens – like life.
-Perhaps, it is in these moments if you see your ability to change through this lens that you decide to heck with it.
+Perhaps, in these moments, you see your ability to change through this lens that you decide to heck with it.
 You’ll try again later when the timing is right or when you can dedicate 100% of yourself to this.

 - You are setting yourself up for certain failure.